cunningham-lab/group_resources/docs/index.md

 # Group Resources
-One exciting opportunity suggestion that came out of our inaugural Fall 2021 group meeting discussion was a way to share resources with other group members.
+One exciting suggestion that came out of our first fall 2021 group meeting was that we should have a place to share resources with other group members.
-This page can be a location where we can all compile resources that we think are worth sharing.
-On each page I will also include examples on how to add new sections and resources.
+This page is exactly that: a single place where we can all compile resources that we think will add to the knowledge and skills of the Zebroid group.
+On each page I have also included guildelines and templates to add new resources.

-This page owes a great deal to Sean Bittner's post on best practices for organizing a git template, found [here](https://github.com/cunningham-lab/git_template), as well as the blog run by the Columbia Advanced Machine Learning Seminar ([see here](https://github.com/casmls)).
+This site owes a great deal to Sean Bittner's post on best practices for organizing a git template, found [here](https://github.com/cunningham-lab/git_template), as well as the blog run by the Columbia Advanced Machine Learning Seminar ([see here](https://github.com/casmls)).

 ## Papers